United Kingdom and the American Civil War: Union policies

 The Union's main goal in foreign affairs was to maintain friendly relations and large-scale trade with the world and to prevent any official recognition of the Confederacy by any country, especially Britain.
-Other concerns included preventing the Confederacy from buying foreign-made warships; gaining European support for policies against slavery; and attracting immigrant laborers, farmers, and soldiers.There had been continuous improvement in Anglo-American relations throughout the 1850s.
-The issues of Oregon, Texas and the border between the United States and the British colonies had all been resolved, and trade was brisk.
-Secretary of State William H. Seward, the primary architect of American foreign policy during the war, intended to maintain the policy principles that had served the country well since the American Revolution: "non-intervention by the United States in the affairs of other countries and resistance to foreign intervention in the affairs of the United States and other countries in this hemisphere."
+Other concerns included preventing the Confederacy from buying foreign-made warships; gaining European support for policies against slavery; and attracting immigrant laborers, farmers, and soldiers.
+Prior to the war's outbreak, Anglo-American relations had been cordial; the issues of Oregon, Texas and the border between the United States and British Canada were all resolved peacefully, and trade was brisk.
+Secretary of State William H. Seward, the primary architect of the Union's foreign policy, was intent on maintaining the principles that had served America well since the Revolution: "non-intervention by the United States in the affairs of other countries and resistance to foreign intervention in the affairs of the United States and other countries in this hemisphere."